Why take a private transfer to Koh Chang?

 Also need to bear in mind that Koh Chang is getting increasingly popular, but the number of ferry services isn’t increasing.
 Therefore at Thai holidays and weekends there can be very long queues at the piers and there is nothing the driver can do about that.
 So, if you are heading from Koh Chang to Suvarnabhumi or Don Mueang, I might give you a pick up time that’s earlier than you want.
 This is just in case there are delays at the piers.
 It’s better to have to wait an extra hour at the airport than miss your flight.

 NEW!
 Tickets for shared transfers from hotels in Bangkok to hotels on Koh Chang can now be booked online.
 Prices from 900 – 1,100 Baht/per person.
-No credit card required.
+No advance payment or credit card is required.
 Payment is to the driver.

 How to enquire about availability or book a transfer?

 Simply complete the booking form on the following page.
 When I receive your details I’ll confirm whether a private transfer is available and will also confirm the price.
 At busy periods (from mid December to mid February ) you should book well in advance if you can.
-But last minute bookings are usually possible.
+But apart from New Year, last minute bookings are usually possible.

 For all transfers, except those to Cambodia, you won’t be asked for any deposit or advance payment.
 The booking is done on trust and you pay the driver when you reach our destination.